Fidelity and Constraint: How the Supreme Court Has Read the American Constitution

 HLS Library Book Talk

 On September 25, Harvard Law School Professor discussed his book "Fidelity & Constraint: How the Supreme Court Has Read the American Constitution, as part of an ongoing series of talks sponsored by the Harvard Law School Library.
 In his talk, Lessig explains that one of the most basic approaches to interpreting the constitution is the process of translation.
-Indeed, some of the most significant shifts in
+Indeed, some of the most significant

 Remembering Justice Scalia